parrots-14/ADB-GUI-Tool/README.md

 Reboot Recovery - Reboots the phone into recovery.

 Reboot Fastboot - Reboots the phone into fastboot.

+Get State Device / Bootloader - Prints the state that the phone is in. (recovery, device, etc.)

+Get Serial Number - Prints the device's serial number.

 ### Debugging
 Logcat - Gives you a constant log of what's happening in the phone.
 Note that from my experience, there's no way to stop this except for unplugging the phone or closing the app.

+Start Server - Starts the ADB server.

+Kill Server - Kills the ADB server.
+This could help to fix some issues when running commands.

+Reconnect - Kicks the host, forcing it to reconnect

+Reconnect device - Kicks the device, forcing it to reconnect

+Reconnect offline - Resets offline devices, forcing it to reconnect

 ## How can I see the output?
 When you open the .py file, you should get py.exe, or something resembling Command Prompt.
 From there, you will be able to see the output.

+## Debugging
+Ensure you have USB Debugging enabled.
+To enable this, go to Settings > About Phone > Build Number (Tap 7 times) > Go back to Settings Menu > Developer Options.
+From there, enable USB debugging.
+The process may be different for different phones, but it typically involves this process.
+You'll have to trust the device too when you plug it in.

+Killing the server with the 'Kill Server' button then starting it can fix issues with running commands sometimes.